(Sertraline) Zoloft Detox Symptoms, Timeline, Withdrawal Side Effects, & Detox Treatment

 Zoloft Overdose Toxicity

-In 2017, an SSRI was mentioned in 57,254 single-substance toxic exposures reported to United States poison centers, 167 significant outcomes, and only five fatalities.
+In 2017, an SSRI was mentioned in 57,254 single-substance toxic exposures reported to United States poison centers, with 167 significant outcomes and only five fatalities.
 To emphasize, the incidence of SSRI ingestions has steadily increased and mirrors the increase in SSRI prescriptions.

-Isolated SSRI ingestions generally produce mild symptoms, although SSRI intoxication can infrequently have serotonin syndrome, seizures; central nervous system (CNS) depression, or various cardiac abnormalities.
+Isolated SSRI ingestions generally produce mild withdrawal from Zoloft symptoms, although SSRI intoxication can infrequently have serotonin syndrome, seizures, central nervous system (CNS) depression, or cardiac abnormalities.

 Zoloft Detox Can Help Avoid The Following Risks: